School Performance Information

 The 2019 end of Key Stage 2 assessments (completed in the summer term of Year 6) assessed the pupils against the expectations set out in the National Curriculum which was introduced in 2014.
 New tests and teacher assessment frameworks were introduced in 2016 (updated in 2018) to reflect the revised curriculum.

-Following the tests in June each pupil will receive their test results as a scaled score in reading and maths along with a teacher assessment judgement of whether the child has met or not met the end of KS2 age related expectations in writing and science.
+Following the tests in June each pupil receive their test results as a scaled score in reading and maths along with a teacher assessment judgement of whether the child has met or not met the end of KS2 age related expectations in writing.

-As you will see from the data attached, Bedgrove Junior School has strong end of KS2 outcomes, which evidence that children achieve well and make good progress during their time with us.
-There is a three-year upwards positive trend with all aspects of our data and in particular, most recently, with our greater depth pupils.
+As you will see from the data attached, Bedgrove Junior School achieve strong end of KS2 outcomes, which evidence that children achieve well and make good progress during their time with us.
+There is a three-year upwards positive trend with most aspects of our data and in particular, most recently, with our greater depth pupils.

 Each data set shows that we achieve above the national average (the data for all schools in England combined) for the comparable data set and our combined percentage of pupils achieving ARE (age related expectations) in reading, writing and maths is 76% which is 11% above the national average data.